Login or Register to make a submission.

 • The submission file is in Microsoft Word (.doc or .docx) document file format.

-• The text is single-spaced; uses a 12-point font (Arial); employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed at the end of the text.
+• The text is single-spaced; uses a 12-point font (Times New Roman); employs italics rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed at the end of the text.

 • Where available, URLs for the references have been provided (DOI or PMID).